Benjamin G. Humphreys: Political career

-Confederate surrender in 1865 was followed by Reconstruction of state governments.
+The Confederate surrender in 1865 was followed by Reconstruction of state governments.
 Secessionist officials and military officers were forbidden to hold public office in the United States unless pardoned.
 Benjamin Humphreys was unpardoned when he announced his candidacy for Mississippi governor as a Democrat.
 President Andrew Johnson did not want him elected and refused to pardon him.
 Humphreys persisted in his candidacy, won the election on October 2, 1865, and was inaugurated and sworn in as Governor on October 16.
 On October 26, provisional Governor William L. Sharkey received from President Johnson a pardon for Humphreys.
 Humphreys won re-election to a second term in 1868.

 However, Republicans in Congress took control of Reconstruction, and on June 15, he was physically removed from office by soldiers of the U.S. Army.

 As a Democratic Governor of the State of Mississippi, he professed the ideology of White supremacy.
 In his own words:

 The Negro is free, whether we like it or not; we must realize that fact now and forever.
 To be free, however, does not make him a citizen, or entitle him to political or social equality with the white race.

 After he retired from politics, Humphreys entered a career in insurance in Jackson, Mississippi.
 He continued there until his retirement in 1877, when he moved to his plantation in Leflore County, Mississippi, where he died in 1882.
 He is buried in Wintergreen Cemetery, Port Gibson, Mississippi.

 Humphreys County, Mississippi, is named after him.
-His son, Benjamin G. Humphreys II, was a United States Representative from Mississippi.
+His son, Benjamin G. Humphreys II, was a United States representative from Mississippi.